goto/dagger/docs/docs/reference/configuration.md

 #### `SCHEMA_REGISTRY_STENCIL_CACHE_AUTO_REFRESH`

 Defines whether to enable/disable the auto schema refresh.
 Please note that auto schema refresh will only work for additions in Enum types in the Proto.
-It will ignore any new field additions at the root or nested level, unless the job is restarted.
+It will not fail for other scenarios but it will just ignore any new field additions at the root or nested level, unless the job is restarted.

 * Example value: `true`
 * Type: `optional`